 Step 11: Set up an Accounting System

 Setting up an accounting system is critical to the long-term success of your business.

 Staying on top of taxes not only keeps the business out of trouble with the government, but the numbers can be used to track and monitor trends and cash flow in the business and maximize profits.

 How much can you potentially make owning an interior design business?

 Salary.com reports that, as of December 2019, interior designers earned an average of $46,385 per year.
 Designer salaries typically ranged between $36,784 and $50,870.Many factors will affect a designer’s earning potential, including the certifications they hold, their specific skills, how many years they’ve worked in the industry, the type of clients they market to, and even their location.

 Things to consider before starting an interior design business

-When starting a new interior design business, a portfolio is often going to be the difference between getting clients and losing out on jobs.
-If you’ve worked for a design agency previously, you may already have design samples that you can use, but make sure that you have permission to use the samples of the work that you did under that agency.
+When starting your own interior design business, a portfolio is often going to be the difference between getting clients and losing out on jobs.
+If you’ve previously completed interior design projects for other agencies, you may already have design samples that you can use, but make sure that you have permission to use the samples of the work you did under that agency.

 If you have limited or no samples, you’ll need to create them before striking out on your own.
 Volunteering your services or doing interior design in your own home can help create these samples quickly.
 Don’t underestimate the importance of quality photographs of the spaces.
 If you or a friend aren’t talented with a camera, it’s worth hiring a professional photographer who can take quality photos that display your work in its best light.